About the Boston IAHSP Regional Chapter

 To become a member of the Boston Regional Chapter - IAHSP (BIRC), you must be a licensed business owner in Massachusetts, Maine, New Hampshire, Vermont, Rhode Island, or Connecticut, and provide Home Staging and/or Interior Re-Design services.

-All members must be either a professional home stager or an interior designer, and must also carry either the ASP RE, ASP, or ASPM designation, or any of the other approved designations.
-Members must also have an active membership in IAHSP.
+All members must be either a professional home stager or an interior designer.
+(To learn more about what designations are acceptable for membership in the Boston Chapter of IAHSP, please visit our "Join Our Chapter Information" page.)
+Members who carry the ASP/RE, ASP, or ASPM designation must also have an active membership in IAHSP.
 All members are subject to our ethics guidelines for participation and business conduct.

 We meet on the 3rd Thursday of each month, unless otherwise noted.
 Meeting locations rotate across the region so as to accommodate all members.